NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Clearing width: 24 inches

-Whether the snow is piled on the sidewalk, patio, or even a gravel driveway, this two-stage snow blower can push through.
-This is attributable to the combined power of the auger to scoop and throw snow as well as the impeller fan that helps the machine manage large amounts of snow.
-The dual-battery power provided by the two 7.5Ah batteries keeps it running for upwards of 1 hour in normal conditions.
+Whether snow is mounded on your sidewalk, patio, or even a gravel driveway, this two-stage snow blower can push through.
+It features a powerful auger to scoop and throw snow as well as an impeller fan that helps it manage large piles.
+Thanks to its ample 24-inch-wide clearing path, this model can move through large areas efficiently.
+It still feels nimble, however, and we appreciate how easily it pivots under power.
+The dual-battery power provided by the two 7.5Ah batteries keeps it running for upwards of 1 hour in normal conditions, and the heated grips are a wonderful bonus for cold conditions.

 This Ego Power+ isn’t inexpensive, but it’s worth every penny.
-Not only did this model work as well as almost any gas-powered snow blower we’ve ever used, but in some instances, it was better.
+Not only did this model work as well as almost any gas-powered snow blower we’ve ever used, but in some instances, it worked better.
 We liked that we could change the throttle speed on the fly.
-Also, we found that the reported 50-foot throw distance might actually be an understatement—this thing has power to spare.
+Also, we found that the reported 50-foot throw distance might be an understatement—this thing has power to spare.
 The main throttle for the drive wheels is a lever-activated switch, which didn’t allow us to bump the throttle the way we can with a gas-powered mechanical throttle.
 Instead, there’s a delay, but the ability to throw snow 50-plus feet made up for it.
-The heated grips are a wonderful bonus in cold conditions as well.

-Read our full review: Ego Power+ 24-Inch Self-Propelled Snow Blower
+Read our full review: Ego Power+ 56V 24″ Self-Propelled Snow Blower

-Get the Ego Power+ snow blower at Ace Hardware
+Get the Ego Power+ self-propelled snow blower at Lowe’s, Walmart, Ace Hardware, or Northern Tool + Equipment

 Best Single-Stage